RossLabCSU/LCD-Composer/Reproducibility/Yeast/README.md

 >\>python plot_Yeast_LCD_Lengths_ParametersVaried.py

+>\>python plot_Yeast_LCD-Composer_ComputationTimes.py

-This series of commands generates all panels in Fig S5.
+This series of commands generates Fig S6A and all panels in Fig S5.

 Run the following commands in-sequence to generate Fig S8: